 Sunstroke or Heat Exhaustion

-Just like if you spent too much time out in the sun and got too hot, if you spend too much time under hot lamps you can end up with heat stroke or heat exhaustion; meaning, you can get too hot.
-The symptoms for heat exhaustion are, in fact, headache, nausea and dizziness.
+Just like if you spend too much time out in the sun and get too hot, if you spend too much time under hot lamps, you can end up with heat stroke or heat exhaustion.
+The symptoms of heat exhaustion are, in fact, headache, nausea, and dizziness.

-You might want to consult staff at the salon to find out how hot the lights are and if they have decent air conditioning and ventilation at the salon.
-Of course, you might consider spending less time on the tanning bed.
-Generally, 20 minutes is long enough but you might want to start off with much shorter periods of tanning under the lights.
-The beds themselves have FDA recommended exposure times printed on them.
+You might want to consult the staff at the salon to find out how hot the lights are and if they have decent air conditioning and ventilation at the salon.
+Of course, you might also consider spending less time on the tanning bed.
+Generally, 20 minutes is long enough, but you might want to start off with much shorter tanning periods under the lights.
+The beds themselves have FDA-recommended exposure times printed on them.
 It might be wise to check these.

 Finally, you will want to consider your skin type.
-Lighter skinned people are at greater risk when it comes to being exposed to UV rays.
+Lighter-skinned people are at greater risk when it comes to being exposed to UV rays.
 Of course, they burn easier.
-The darker the skin, the less the risk.
+The darker the skin, the lower the risk.

-Medications and Medical Conditions that Make You Sensitive to Light
+Medications and Medical Conditions That Can Make You Sensitive to Light

-Certain medications will make you more sensitive to light and could make you sick when you are tanning.
-Birth control, acne medications and antihistamines all can make you sensitive to light and, if you are taking them, might be making you sick when you tan.
+Certain medications can make you more sensitive to light and could make you sick when you are tanning.
+Birth control, acne medications, and antihistamines can all make you sensitive to light and, if you are taking them, might be making you sick when you tan.

 Of course, it is wise to check with a doctor before you use a tanning bed to take into consideration any relevant medical issues.

-Of course, you would be smart to talk to your doctor and discuss any medical issues that might affect how you feel when exposed to UV rays; like the medications you take that might make you hyper-sensitive to light or if you have a condition that makes you sensitive to UV rays.
+Of course, it would be smart to talk to your doctor to discuss any medical issues that might affect how you feel when exposed to UV rays.
+Medications you take might make you hyper-sensitive to light, or you could have a condition that makes you sensitive to UV rays.